Take a few small steps to prevent major losses in your independent business.

 Cybersecurity best practices for small businesses

 Now that you have a better idea of what kind of digital threats you may face.
-Here are some key cybersecurity best practices for small businesses you should keep in mind to protect your business.
+Here are some key cybersecurity best practices for independent businesses you should keep in mind to protect your business.

-3. Implementing multi-factor authentication
+1. Implementing multi-factor authentication

-Multi-factor authentication or MFA is another excellent way to strengthen your security posture.
+Multi-factor authentication or MFA is an excellent way to strengthen your security posture.
 It does this by requiring users to provide many pieces of evidence before accessing sensitive information.
 This commonly includes things like verifying their identity through SMS or using fingerprints.

 In this way, MFA adds an extra layer of security and helps prevent your business accounts from being hijacked by outsiders.